Kassi Kuppinger

 This pumpkin, as can be gleaned from its name, was bred specifically for making Jack O' Lanterns.
 This variety is typically round to oblong in shape, and despite being bred specifically for carving, is actually delicious in a variety of pumpkin recipes as well, from soups to pies and other baked goods.

-How to Grow Jack O' Lantern Pumpkins
+How To Grow Jack O' Lantern Pumpkins

 This variety of pumpkins grows best in full sun.
 They take approximately 100 days for the plant and its fruit to reach maturity, so be sure to time your planting so that your pumpkins are ready for the fall season!
 The vines of this plant grow long and can take up a large area, so be sure to give your plants plenty of space.
 You can create extra space by training them to grow up a trellis.
 If you do this, just make sure to create slings for the heavy fruit, as the stems are not strong enough to support the developing pumpkin through to maturity.
 Jack O' Lantern pumpkins often reach a mature size of 7-10 lbs.